adolfoweloy/js-tooling/README.md

 - Added React with `npm i -S react react-dom prop-types`.
 - Created an `App.js` with an `App` component declared as a class component and imported it within `index.js`.
 - In order to allow babel to understand JSX, I added the preset `@babel/preset-react` with `npm i -D @babel/preset-react`

+### injecting react js in the html

+added an html template and installed/configured `html-webpack-plugin`